 I am a Principal Economist at the Bank of Lithuania working at the Center for Excellence in Finance and Economic Research (CEFER).
 I am also a lecturer at the Faculty of Economics and Business Administration of Vilnius University.
 From August 2018 on, I will be with the School of Finance at the University of St. Gallen.

-My main research interests lie in the fields of macroeconomics, finance, and public economics, where I primarily take a behavioral perspective.
-In addition to these, I am also interest in econometrics and political economy.
+My main research interests lie in the fields of finance, macroeconomics, and public economics, where I primarily take a behavioral perspective.
+In addition to these, I am interested in political economy and statistics/econometrics.

 Before moving to Lithuania in the fall of 2015 I was at the Center for Research in Experimental Economics and Political Decision making (CREED) at the University of Amsterdam and at the Tinbergen Institute where I worked on my PhD-thesis.
 My thesis advisor was Arthur Schram.
 The title of my PhD-thesis is Behavioral Economics and the Public Sector.